 Standalone cyber insurance was initially developed to cover third-party liabilities and first-party costs arising from a data breach, a role it appears to be fulfilling quite successfully in the US, where demand is greater.
 However, in the absence of wholesale mandatory breach notification laws outside the US, there has been greater interest in broader cyber coverages to meet a wider range of cyber exposures, most notably business interruption.
 More and more insurers are now willing to offer such cover, and limits have been increasing, while demand from customers is said to be growing.

-Cyber business interruption is a relatively untested area for insurers.
+Same but different Cyber business interruption is a relatively untested area for insurers.
 While experience can be transferred from business interruption in the physical domain, cyber business interruption exhibits some important differences.

 Business interruption cover that is offered by standalone cyber insurance policies is largely derived from property damage business interruption cover, and as such follows the same basic concepts.
 Business interruption cover typically aims to indemnify loss of profit or revenue, as well as increased cost of working and the costs of mitigating losses.
 There will then be some adjustment of the claim to allow for other external factors – such as fluctuations in market conditions or prices – that may mitigate the loss.